Birth injuries may be life-altering: assert your child’s rights NOW!

 - Improper use of birth-assistance tools (forceps, vacuum devices, etc.);

 - Failure to monitor the baby’s vital signs;

 - Failure to detect abnormal positioning of the baby;

-- Failure to perform a caesarean section when and if required; and/or
+- Failure to perform a cesarean section when and if required; and/or

-- Failure to take the appropriate steps to prevent a preterm birth.
+- Failure to take the appropriate steps to prevent preterm birth.

-In addition, cerebral palsy can also result if the baby develops bacterial meningitis or suffers a stroke in the womb prior to, during, or immediately after the delivery.
+Also, cerebral palsy can result if the baby develops bacterial meningitis or suffers a stroke in the womb before, during, or immediately after the delivery.

 We offer a free consultation, after which you pay nothing unless we win your case.

 If you contact our offices, we will evaluate the merits of your claim free of charge.
 We will discuss the strengths and weaknesses of your claim.
 If we represent you in a birth-injury malpractice case, you don’t need to pay anything upfront.
 Unless we win your case, you will have no obligation to pay us anything either by judgment or settlement.
 If we are successful, we will accept an agreed-upon percentage of the amount we win for you as our fee.

 A doctor’s duty is to protect the lives of the mother and child, regardless of the difficulty of the pregnancy or delivery.